skanehira/docui/README.md

-# docui - GUI Docker Client With Go
+# docui - CUI Docker Client With Go

 ## About docui
 docui is cui docker client.